What is a Texas Drug and Alcohol Intervention?

 A Texas drug and alcohol intervention is a structured process where family and close friends invite a loved one to get help for their substance abuse problem.
 Treatment is the first step toward a new, healthier way of living.

 The Goal of an Intervention

-If you are thinking about holding an intervention for a loved one, the goal is very simple: To help persuade him or her to enter an addiction treatment program.
+If you are thinking about holding an intervention for a loved one, the goal is straightforward: To help persuade him or her to enter an addiction treatment program.

 Texas Drug and Alcohol Interventions Educate the Family